The fastest solution in C#/.NET.

 McObject provides a native C# application programming interface (API) for the eXtremeDB database system, offering the fastest possible DBMS solution in C#/.NET.
-The C# API reduces development time and accelerates run-time performance in both embedded applications and real-time enterprise systems such as finance, e-commerce, and social networks.

 Native C# Interface Adds LINQ Support